lermanDev/petz/README.md

 # CMS Pet Adoption Project

 Welcome to the CMS Pet Adoption Project!
-This project uses Django, htmx, and TailwindCSS to create a content management system (CMS) focused on pet adoption.
+This project uses Django and htmx to create a content management system (CMS) focused on pet adoption.
 It's designed with Docker for easy local development and uses PostgreSQL as its database.

 ## Pre-requisites